antoinepringalle/poppy-docs/en/programming/rest.md

 <b>Description</b>

-Get all robot values, such as motors attribute values, or primitive methods.
+Get all robot values, such as motors attribute values, or behaviour methods.

 <b>cURL command</b>